Mathspy/reason-repacked/reason-repacked/README.md

 # reason-repacked

-This is just [Reason] repacked into a binary for easy use with BuckleScript.
+This is just [Reason] repacked into a binary for easy use with BuckleScript/ReScript.

-The goal is to have an always up-to-date distribution of [Reason] as BuckleScript ships with an often outdated version.
+The goal is to have an always up-to-date distribution of [Reason] as BuckleScript/ReScript ships with an often outdated version.

 ## Usage
 Run this in your project: